 End-of-pipe removal technologies generally do not increase efficiency of combustion or trap carbon dioxide, so they have at best a neutral effect on $CO_2$ emissions.
-More frequently, the use of end-of-pipe technologies tend to increase $CO_2$ emissions slightly either A) because additional energy (usually electricity) is needed to operated the pollution control equipment; B) because carbon dioxide is released in the use or manufacture of the chemicals used to remove pollutants; or botho.
+More frequently, the use of end-o--pipe technologies tend to increase $CO_2$ emissions slightly either A) because additional energy (usually electricity) is needed to operated the pollution control equipment; B) because carbon dioxide is released in the use or manufacture of the chemicals used to remove pollutants; or botho.
 The increase in $CO_2$ emissions caused by the use of end-of-pipe acid gas removal techniques is typically on the order of a fraction of a percent to a few percent of total $CO_2$ emissions.

 Burner modification technologies are of two types.
-The first involves injection of a SOx-absorbing substance into the combustion zone of utility or industrial-scale boilers and furnaces, and results in a slight increase in CO2 emissions for reasons similar to those noted above for end-of-pipe emissions.
+The first involves injection of a $SO_x$ -absorbing substance into the combustion zone of utility or industrial-scale boilers and furnaces, and results in a slight increase in $CO_2$ emissions for reasons similar to those noted above for end-of-pipe emissions.
 Atmospheric fluidized-bed burners often use limestone in the combustion "bed".
-The carbonate portion of limestone (CaCO3) can be displaced by SOx during combustion, liberating a molecule of carbon dioxide, and slightly increasing the emissions of CO2 relative to conventional coal-fired equipment of the same efficiency.
+The carbonate portion of limestone (CaCO3) can be displaced by $SO_x$ during combustion, liberating a molecule of carbon dioxide, and slightly increasing the emissions of $CO_2$ relative to conventional coal-fired equipment of the same efficiency.
 Other types of burner modifications-such as low-NOx burners for boilers and furnaces of all sizes, water-injection systems for combustion turbines, and emissions-reducing engine modifications for transport, power generation, and motive power applications-may either increase or reduce combustion efficiency slightly, resulting in a net decrease or increase, respectively, in greenhouse gas emissions.

 The operation of fuel improvement technologies may or may not result in an increase in carbon dioxide emissions.
-Refinery improvements to reduce the sulfur content of petroleum products, for example, will typically result in a more energy-intensive refinery, all else being equal, and somewhat more fuel consumption per unit output will be required.
-Cleaned, dry coal can be burned more efficiently, resulting in lower CO2 emissions per unit of useful energy (heat or electricity) output.
+Refinery improvements to reduce the sulfur content of petroleum products, for example, will typically result in a more energy-intensive refinery, all else being equal, and somewhat more fuel consumption per unit output will be requiredp.
+Cleaned, dry coal can be burned more efficiently, resulting in lower $CO_2$ emissions per unit of useful energy (heat or electricity) output.
 The overall net GHG emissions resulting from coal cleaning, however, could be either negative or positive, depending on a number of factors:

 - The energy required to grind, sift, and otherwise process coal during cleaning. - The water and ash content of the cleaned coal, which will determine whether the cleaned coal will burn more or less efficiently than raw coal. - The amount of methane released and escaping from the coal during the cleaning process, relative to the fraction of coal methane that would have been burned. - The coal transport energy avoided when some of the ash and sulfur is left behind.
-Transport energy savings will in turn depend on the distance over which the raw and cleaned coal is transported and the type of transport (train or ship, for example) used.
+Transport energy savings will in turn depend on the distance over which the raw and cleaned coal is transported and the type of transport (train or ship, for example) used. - The extent and way in which coal cleaning wastes (which often retain a significant amount of heating value) are used.